dcampbell24/financial-accounts/README.md

 To get the price of metals I use a service from goldapi.io and it requires a token (free for 100 requests per month).
-The token is stored in a file named "goldapi.io.txt" stored in the same directory as the program is run from or your home directory if you installed the application.
+The token is stored in a file named "goldapi.io.txt" stored in the same directory as the program is run from or your home directory.

 You can import Bank of America transactions via Import BoA.